marcelog/minionpool/README.md

   // Optional.
 Uses the given Function to log messages.
   logger: console.log,

-  // Called to initialize a 'task source'.
-It should call the callback with
+  // Optional.
+Called to initialize a 'task source'.
+It should call the callback
-  // an initial 'state' (like db connections, file descriptors, etc).
-See below.
+  // with an initial 'state' (like db connections, file descriptors, etc).
-  // The state will be passed when calling the next property.
+  // See below.
+The state will be passed when calling the next property.
   taskSourceStart: function(callback) {
     callback(state);
   },